May 09, 2009

 - Checking our customers were safe

 We actively contacted customers and brokers with clients in those areas believed to be at risk to check if they needed any assistance.

 We increased our staff levels throughout this period so our customers could call and report a claim immediately.
 When Windstorm Ulla struck, our claims team were in the office first thing the following morning to start resolving claims for our customers.

 What our customers said

 We’d like to thank all customers who provided feedback on our claims service.
-It’s hugely valuable to us as we strive to deliver the best possible service.
+It’s hugely valuable to us as we strive to deliver the best possible service and offer the protection promised in our Home Insurance policy.
 We have shared some comments below: